cuhsat/lrsh/README.md

 The `CHECKSUM` is a bitwise CRC-32 only over the `DATA` field.

 #### Authentication
-If an authentication `TOKEN` was provided, the network frames checksum will be pre-feed with the CRC-32 of the token before calculation.
+If an authentication `TOKEN` is provided, the network frames checksum will be pre-feed with the CRC-32 of the token before calculation.

 ### Command Layer